margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Interested in how filmmakers turn children's books and other books into film.
 * Learned about the idea of taking bold risks and "failing big" in an improv class, and how improv relates to entrepreneurship.
 * Interested in creating art with trash.
+* Exploring the idea of "filter" for art, and copying vs. creating. vs original

 ## Nature ##
 *I believe* nature allows a simpler and fuller life [in 2009, 2010]